sarah-antillia/RGBMask-To-CategorizedMask-Conversion-Tool/README.md

 <h3>4.
 Revert CategorizedMaskDataset to RGBMaskDataset </h3>
-You can also revert the Categorize mask dataset to the corresponding RGB mask dataset by using our Python script <a href="./CategorizedMask2RGBMaskReverter.py">CategorizedMask2RGBMaskReverter.py</a> Please run the following command to revert a Categorized-MaskDataset to a RGB-MaskDataset.<br>
+You can also revert the Categorize mask dataset to the corresponding RGB mask dataset by using our Python script <a href="./CategorizedMask2RGBMaskReverter.py">CategorizedMask2RGBMaskReverter.py</a> Please run the following command to revert a Categorized-MaskDataset to an RGB-MaskDataset.<br>
 <pre>
 >python CategorizedMask2RGBMaskReverter.py
 </pre>